Vabs28/eventmobi-assignment/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Improvements
-1) More Unit tests are required to improve the coverage
+1) More Unit tests are required to improve the coverage.
-2) SCSS can be used to handle CSS efficiently if the project grows
+2) SCSS can be used to handle CSS efficiently if the project grows.
+3) Components can be made more rich, interactive and intuitive or library like Material UI can be used.